-Accidents: When bodily harm has occurred e.g. when there is tissue damage or prolonged pain, or when there has been a 'near miss' of a significant nature, staff will record the details of the accident on CPOMS and click on all the appropriate categories relating to the incident they are reporting.
+Accidents: When bodily harm has occurred or when there has been a 'near miss' of a significant nature, staff will record the details of the accident on CPOMS and click on all the appropriate categories relating to the incident they are reporting.
 The details of the accident will be reported onto Lewisham.
 The exception to this is agency staff as they cannot access CPOMs and if injured by a student these staff should complete a Lewisham paper accident form.
-This form can be completed a day or two later if the injury appears more serious.

-The use of charts to record recurrent behaviour.
-These may be designed for the individual students or follow a prescribe format. e.g. ABC Chart (Antecedent/Behaviour/Consequence) These records may help to establish a pattern or particular triggers for the undesirable behaviour.
+The use of charts to record frequent and reoccurring behaviours.
+These may be designed for the individual student or follow a prescribed format. e.g. ABC Chart (Antecedent/ Behaviour/ Consequence) These records may help to establish a pattern or particular triggers for the behaviour.
 This information can then be used to write a PBSP.
 The educational psychologist may help with the design of an appropriate format for the situation.